EGBoliou/GandCD_Asmt/CodeBook.md

 All '/train.txt' and '/test.txt' data were combined into a single R data frame.

-#The 'subject' files and the 'X' files have been concatenated to append the proper subject to their corresponding accelerometer data.

 The values in the activities column in the data set have been modified to descriptive names.

-A new aggregated tidy dataset ('tidydata.txt') has been created.
+A new aggregated tidy dataset ('tidy_data.txt') has been created.